robertf670/pare/PRD.md

 ## Executive Summary

-Pare is a modern Android mobile application built with Flutter, designed to provide users with a seamless and intuitive experience.
-The app will feature a dark-themed interface, robust version control integration, and in-app update notifications to keep users informed of the latest features and improvements.
+**Pare** is a minimalist daily task management app that solves the core problem of daily overwhelm through radical simplicity.
+Unlike cluttered productivity apps, Pare focuses on **today's tasks only** - helping users maintain clarity and momentum without the complexity of projects, tags, or endless categorization.

+**Core Philosophy:** "Less is more productive."

 ### Key Objectives
-- Deliver a high-quality mobile experience with modern UI/UX
-- Implement comprehensive version control and update tracking
-- Provide users with transparency about app updates and changes
-- Establish a foundation for scalable feature development
+- **Eliminate Daily Overwhelm**: Focus on today's essential tasks only
+- **Speed Over Features**: Lightning-fast task entry and completion
+- **Visual Clarity**: Time-prominent, distraction-free interface
+- **Habit Formation**: Encourage consistent daily task completion

+### The Problem We Solve
+Most productivity apps suffer from **feature bloat** - projects, tags, due dates, priorities, categories.
+Users spend more time organizing than doing.
+Pare removes the friction: **What needs to happen today?**

 ---

 ## Product Overview

 ### Vision Statement
-To create a user-centric mobile application that demonstrates modern Flutter development practices while providing users with a transparent and engaging update experience.
+"The fastest way to capture and complete your daily tasks, without the clutter."

 ### Mission
-Pare will serve as a showcase of contemporary mobile app development, featuring clean architecture, modern design principles, and user-friendly version management.
+Pare eliminates productivity app overwhelm by focusing exclusively on daily task completion.
+We believe that most people don't need complex project management - they need a simple way to remember and complete today's essentials.

 ### Core Values
-- **Transparency**: Users always know what's new and what's changed
-- **Quality**: Robust testing and clean code architecture
-- **Modern Design**: Contemporary UI/UX following Material 3 guidelines
-- **User-Centric**: Features designed around user needs and feedback
+- **Simplicity First**: Every feature must justify its existence
+- **Speed**: Task entry and completion in under 3 seconds
+- **Daily Focus**: No past regrets, no distant futures - just today
+- **Visual Calm**: Interface promotes focus, not anxiety

 ---

 ## User Personas

-### Primary Persona: Tech-Savvy Mobile User
+### Primary Persona: The Overwhelmed Professional
-- **Age:** 25-45
-- **Characteristics:** Appreciates clean design, values transparency in app updates
-- **Goals:** Wants to understand what's new in app updates, prefers dark themes
-- **Pain Points:** Unclear changelogs, intrusive update notifications

-### Secondary Persona: Casual Mobile User
-- **Age:** 18-65
-- **Characteristics:** Uses mobile apps daily, prefers simple interfaces
+- **Name:** Sarah, 32, Marketing Manager
+- **Daily Reality:** Juggles meetings, deadlines, personal errands
+- **Current Pain:** Uses 3 different todo apps, spends 10 minutes daily "organizing tasks"
-- **Goals:** Easy-to-use applications with clear navigation
+- **Goals:** Quick task capture during busy days, clear daily completion
-- **Pain Points:** Complex interfaces, overwhelming information
+- **Quote:** *"I just need to remember what I have to do today, not manage a project"*

+### Secondary Persona: The Mindful Minimalist
+- **Name:** David, 28, Designer
+- **Daily Reality:** Values intentional living, avoids digital clutter
+- **Current Pain:** Existing apps feel bloated and anxiety-inducing
+- **Goals:** Simple daily focus without feature overwhelm
+- **Quote:** *"Most todo apps stress me out with all their options"*

+### Tertiary Persona: The Busy Parent
+- **Name:** Maria, 35, Working Mom
+- **Daily Reality:** Manages family schedules while working full-time
+- **Current Pain:** Forgets simple tasks amid chaos, needs quick capture
+- **Goals:** Remember errands and tasks without complexity
+- **Quote:** *"I need something I can use in 30 seconds while kids are screaming"*

 ---

 ## Functional Requirements

-### Core Features
+### Core Features (Based on Mockup Analysis)

-#### 1. Home Dashboard
+#### 1. Time-Prominent Daily View
-- **Description:** Central hub displaying app overview and key information
+- **Description:** Current time and date prominently displayed (matches "9:41" and "MONDAY April 14 2025" in mockup)
 - **Priority:** High
 - **User Stories:**
-  - As a user, I want to see a welcome screen when I open the app
+  - As a user, I want to see the current time prominently when I open the app
-  - As a user, I want to access main features from the home screen
+  - As a user, I want to see today's day and date clearly
-  - As a user, I want to see if there are any updates available
+  - As a user, I want the interface to reinforce "present moment" focus

-#### 2. Profile Management
+#### 2. Lightning-Fast Task Entry
-- **Description:** User profile section with personal information display
+- **Description:** Single-tap task creation with "Add a new task..." placeholder
-- **Priority:** Medium
+- **Priority:** High
 - **User Stories:**
-  - As a user, I want to view my profile information
+  - As a user, I want to add a task in under 3 seconds
+  - As a user, I want a clear, visible entry point for new tasks
-  - As a user, I want to see app-related preferences
+  - As a user, I want minimal friction between thought and capture
-  - As a user, I want to access settings from my profile
+  - As a user, I want optional task details (like "Read 10 pages")

-#### 3. Version Control Integration
+#### 3. Visual Task Completion
-- **Description:** In-app system to display version information and changelog
+- **Description:** Checkbox-based completion with clear visual feedback
 - **Priority:** High
 - **User Stories:**
-  - As a user, I want to see the current app version
+  - As a user, I want to check off completed tasks (like "5km run" shown checked)
-  - As a user, I want to view what's new in recent updates
+  - As a user, I want immediate visual satisfaction from completion
-  - As a user, I want to be notified when updates are available
+  - As a user, I want to see my progress throughout the day
-  - As a user, I want to see a detailed changelog of recent versions
+  - As a user, I want completed tasks to remain visible but visually distinct

-#### 4. Update Notification System
+#### 4. Weekday Navigation
-- **Description:** Smart notification system for app updates
+- **Description:** Swipeable Monday-Friday navigation (as shown in mockup)
 - **Priority:** High
 - **User Stories:**
-  - As a user, I want to be notified when a new version is available
+  - As a user, I want to view tasks for different weekdays
-  - As a user, I want to see a summary of new features
+  - As a user, I want to swipe between days intuitively
-  - As a user, I want to choose when to view update details
+  - As a user, I want to see the current day highlighted
-  - As a user, I want to dismiss update notifications
+  - As a user, I want weekend exclusion (work-week focus)

-#### 5. Navigation System
+#### 5. Task Persistence & State
-- **Description:** Intuitive navigation between app sections
+- **Description:** Tasks remain between app sessions, completion state preserved
 - **Priority:** High
 - **User Stories:**
-  - As a user, I want to easily navigate between different sections
+  - As a user, I want my tasks to persist when I close the app
-  - As a user, I want clear visual indicators of my current location
+  - As a user, I want task completion status to be remembered
-  - As a user, I want consistent navigation patterns
+  - As a user, I want tasks to be date-specific

-### Future Features (Phase 2+)
+### Intentionally Excluded Features (Minimalist Philosophy)
-- Settings and preferences management
-- Data synchronization capabilities
-- Advanced user customization options
+- ❌ Projects or categories
+- ❌ Due dates (beyond "today")
+- ❌ Priority levels or tags
+- ❌ Sub-tasks or complex hierarchies
+- ❌ Time tracking or analytics
-- Social features and sharing capabilities
+- ❌ Collaboration or sharing
+- ❌ Reminders or notifications (the app IS the reminder)

 ---